the-ethical-ai/Climbing_Analysis/README.md

    2. In addition to this possible myth about climbing, I have encountered a rather large number of seemingly ubiquitous beliefs among climbers about climbing, including but not limited to:

       I. American climbing gyms overgrade and are usually easier than European gyms.

       II.
 A person's outdoor climbing max grade is usually two lower than their indoor max grade.

       III.
 Kilter board climbs are overgraded.

       IV.
-Moon board climbs are undergraded and/or aligned with outdoor grades.
-      V. Bouldering is easier than lead climbing.
+Bouldering is easier than lead climbing.

+      V. Speed climbing is boring (not a measurable claim but one that I contest all the same).

+      ...and my personal favorite.

       VI.
-Lead climbing is easier than bouldering.
-      VII.
-Speed climbing is boring (not a measurable claim but one that I contest all the same).
-      ...and my personal favorite.
-      VIII.
 Crimps are the hardest type of hold to deal with (in all fairness, I've heard the same said of every type of hold except jugs).

 And that's a nice short(ish) summary of what this repository is for, why it's called what it is, and what I hope to do with it.
 Enjoy!